 Remote Work and the Evolving Workplace

-The fall semester of 2021 will see a return to the vibrant residential campus community we knew before the pandemic.
+The University of Wisconsin–Madison is known for its vibrant residential campus community.
 Many jobs will be conducted on campus to support UW–Madison’s missions of scholarship, teaching, and service.

 Additional Resources for Remote Work Agreements